kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 For both sets of characters, it provides really useful mnemonics to help with remembering kana visually, and there are [quizzes][tofugu-kana-quiz].

+## Podcasts and Videos/Channels

+I have tried a few podcasts, and the one that stuck most with me is [Learn Japanese Pod][learn-japanese-pod].
+Unfortunately, they don't make new podcasts very often (and it seems like they're slowing down), but there's a backlog that's worth listening to.
+Plus, on their website they have a really cool game called [Kana Invaders][kana-invaders].

 <!------------------------------------------------------------------------------
 These are all the links used in this page.